Updated 22 May 2023

 Staff who like or follow the practice page should be advised to keep their account privacy settings high to safeguard their personal information and posts.

 We all know that primary care is under immense pressure at the moment.
-As the Covid-19 pandemic drags on, it’s easy get frustrated about aspects of this – be it the public’s adherence to restrictions, uptake of vaccination, or expectations for non-Covid care.
+It’s easy get frustrated about aspects of this – be it the public’s expectations around access, workload lack of general practice funding, rising costs and so forth.
 My advice would be to talk about these frustrations with your family or colleagues, and to maintain a professional approach to posting on social media.
 Sure, it might seem fun to chase likes by posting controversial content but it can be surprisingly easy to cross the line.

 2. Sharing clinical stories